nilskujath/onesecondtrader/docs/development/ci-cd.md

 - Ensure `gh-pages` branch exists and is configured in repository settings
 - Check that `mkdocs.yml` configuration is valid
 - Verify all documentation dependencies are installed
+- Ensure the package is installed before documentation build (`pip install -e .`)
+- Check that `generate_api_docs.py` runs successfully and finds modules

+**MyPy Type Checking Issues**:
+- If MyPy fails in CI with module resolution errors, ensure all dependencies are installed
+- Check that the package structure matches the expected import paths
+- Verify that `mypy.ini` or `pyproject.toml` configuration is correct
+- Type annotations and type safety are maintained throughout the codebase

 **PyPI Publishing Fails**:
 - Verify `PYPI_API_TOKEN` is valid and has upload permissions
 - Check that package name is available on PyPI
 - Ensure `pyproject.toml` has correct package metadata

+**Divergent Branches Error**:
+- Occurs when pipeline creates commits (version bumps) while you have local changes
+- Error message: "hint: You have divergent branches and need to specify how to reconcile them"
+- Solution: `git pull --rebase origin master` to apply remote changes first
+- Prevention: Always pull and rebase after successful pipeline runs

 ### Workflow Permissions